 Origin of linear

-Examples from the Web for linearly
+Example sentences from the Web for linear

 Did you write it linearly, or write each story and then break them apart?

 As the intensity of the gravitational field decreased, the velocity of the ship increased—not linearly, but logarithmically.Unwise Child|Gordon Randall Garrett

 - (of a circuit, etc) having an output that is directly proportional to inputlinear amplifier